vinhdoanthe/api_demo/README.md

 ### Client side
 It's separated into 2 parts:
 * Send the main request and get the task id
-* Get the status of the task by task id and update the progress bar periodically
+* Get the status of the task by task id and update the progress indicator periodically

 Users will be able to see that the request is processing.
 It makes a better user experience.

 ### Other considerations
-* Use `Django Channels` (WebSocket) for updating the progress bar in real-time
+* Use `Django Channels` (WebSocket) for updating the progress indicator in real-time
 * We could use Redis to store the task status instead of using the database
-* The logic to check the uniqueness of the request could be changed by using hash function of request data
+* The logic to check the uniqueness of the request could be changed by using hash function of request data.
+By this way, we could apply it for any requests we want to check.